wp-plugins/goingup-web-analytics/readme.txt

 1. Upload the folder 'goingup-web-analytics' to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit 'Options' -> GoingUp! and enter your GoingUp API and website code.
+3. Visit 'Settings' -> GoingUp! and enter your GoingUp API and website code.
    (Hint: Visit http://www.goingup.com now and get your free account.
 It's a three minute process.)